ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

 ====

 I open the links afterwards in Pinboard, when I have plenty of time to read the the bookmarked web pages entirely this time.
-This gives me the occasion to refine existing tags or add new ones.
+This gives me the opportunity to refine existing tags or add new ones.

 Listen